joshnewnham/udacity_smartcab/README.md

 # Train a Smartcab How to Drive

-Reinforcement Learning Project v1 2016/04/25
+Reinforcement Learning Project
+v2 2016/04/27
+v1 2016/04/25

 ## Instructor notes
+Updated Smartcab.pdf - elaborated on the final discussion about optimal policy in respect to the agent.

 FYI - Slightly modified environment.py and planner.py to notify the agent the game has finished by propagating the message to agent.LearningAgent.on_finished.